On refined conjectures of Birch and Swinnerton-Dyer type for Hasse-Weil-Artin L-series: Local points on ordinary varieties

-Then, by \cite[Prop.~2.5]{IV} or \cite[Lem.
-3.2.1]{BC2}, the complex $R\Gamma(N, T)$ is acyclic outside degrees one and two and there are canonical identifications

-where $\omega_N$ denotes the $p$-adic valuation of the element $1 - \chi^{ur}(\varphi^{f_{N/\Qp}})$.
+where $\omega_N$ denotes the $p$-adic valuation of the element $1 - \chi^{ur}(\Phi^{f_{N/\Qp}})$.

-These explicit descriptions allow one to interpret $R_{N/M}(\tilde B)$ in terms of differences between elements that occur in the formulations of the local epsilon constant conjecture for the representations $\ZZ_p(1)$ and $T$, as studied by Benois and Berger \cite{benoisberger}, Bley and Cobbe \cite{BC2} and Izychev and Venjakob \cite{IV}.
+These explicit descriptions allow one to interpret the \'etale discrepancy class $R_{N/M}(\tilde B)$ in terms of differences between elements that occur in the formulations of the local epsilon constant conjecture for the representations $\ZZ_p(1)$ and $T$, as studied by Benois and Berger \cite{benoisberger}, Bley and Cobbe \cite{BC2} and Izychev and Venjakob \cite{IV}.

 In this way one finds that the (assumed) compatibility of these conjectures for the representations $\ZZ_p(1)$ and $T$ implies the following equality